 Maybe you prioritize comfort and support over grip and traction.
 In that case, you’re more interested in the insoles and footbeds that these two brands use.

-Keen uses their own metatomical footbed, which comes in many different versions – low arch, medium arch and high arch footbeds.
-And they are usually replaceable, so you can take out the one you get inside your shoes, and put in the footbed that you want.
+Keen uses their own metatomical footbed, which comes in many different versions – low arch, medium arch, and high arch footbeds.
+And they are usually replaceable, so you can take out the one you get inside your shoes, and put it in the footbed that you want.

 Merrell also uses a footbed of their own creation – Merrell M-Select FIT.
 It is actually an EVA-contoured footbed, which should provide you with plenty of heel and arch support.
 But they do not offer as many different choices as Keen does.